roy-shudipto/melNET/ReadME_Run_melNET.txt

 09) Set ‘Python Interpreter’ to the new Conda Environment (E.g.:melNET_env)
 10) Go to Run >> Run >> melNET
 11) Follow the prompt!

+N.B.: Follow the provided pdf for more detail